prakhyath1501/FRT-Internship/README.md

 # FRT-Internship
-This is my Project for the future ready talent internship Its a Covid-19 QnA Bot
+This is my Project for the future ready talent internship.
+Its a Covid-19 QnA Bot